Stochastic partial differential equations

 Randomness and stochastic forcing can lead to less regularity and stability of numerical schemes.

-Warning: the method only works for the forward Euler timestepping scheme!
+Warning: our approach only works for the forward Euler timestepping scheme!
 All other timestepping schemes will not scale properly with the timestep.

 In implementing our random noise terms, we have taken